KenOafallasDLSU/CCAPDEV-Phase-2/README.md

 - basic user authentication, access control and session data

 Limitations:
-- database was populated manually and artificially
+- database was populated manually and artificially, not checked for logic
 - business logic not fully implemented i.e. checkout and add screening do not update database yet
 - local build only
 - MVC not fully implemented